apache/commons-imaging/README.txt

 =========================================================================
-Welcome to Apache Commons Sanselan  <http://commons.apache.org/sanselan/>
+Welcome to Apache Commons Imaging  <http://commons.apache.org/imaging/>
 =========================================================================

 License (see also LICENSE)
 ==============================

-Collective work: Copyright 2007-2009 The Apache Software Foundation.
+Collective work: Copyright 2007-2012 The Apache Software Foundation.

 Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with